x

 What are some reputable programmes that verify carbon offsets?

 Some reputable carbon standard programmes include Gold Standard and Verra.
-At DGB, we follow these standards and use them as early as in the project discussions phase.
+At Green Earth, we follow these standards and apply their methodologies as early as in the project design phase.

 Can individuals offset their carbon footprint?

-Yes, individuals can compensate for their carbon footprint by purchasing carbon units from a reputable carbon offset provider like DGB Group.
+Yes, individuals can compensate for their carbon footprint by purchasing carbon credits from a reputable carbon offset provider like Green Earth.

 Is carbon offsetting a sustainable solution to meet the goals of a corporate social responsibility strategy?